Authentication

 The first step to use the Crossing Minds API is to call POST login/individual/ (resp.
 POST login/service/) to get a short-lived JSON Web Token (JWT) for your database.

-Most endpoints require a database ID to be set, but individuals can still login without database which is particularly useful to create your first database.
+Most endpoints require a database name or ID to be set, but individuals can still login without database which is particularly useful to create your first database.

 You can change the database you selected by calling POST login/individual/ (resp.
 POST login/service/) again, or when renewing the JWT from the refresh token.